Generic Tropical Varieties: Abstract

 \section{Abstract}

 We show that in the constant coefficient case the generic tropical variety of a graded ideal exists.
 This can be seen as the analogon to the existence of the generic initial ideal in Gr\"obner basis theory.
-We determine the generic tropical variety as a set in general and as a fan for principal ideals, linear ideals and ideals in low dimension.
+We determine the generic tropical variety as a set in general and as a fan for principal ideals and linear ideals.